Azure/autorest.typescript/test/integration/generated/requiredOptional/README.md

-# RequiredOptionalClient library for JavaScript
+# RequiredOptional client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for RequiredOptionalClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for RequiredOptional client.

 Test Infrastructure for AutoRest